Atlanta police call out of work at 'higher than usual' rate after 2 officers charged in Rayshard Brooks death

 Fulton County District Attorney Paul Howard Jr. on Wednesday announced 11 charges against fired former Officer Garrett Rolfe, including felony murder, and three charges against Officer Devin Brosnan, who has been reassigned.
 Rolfe could face the death penalty if convicted of felony murder.

-After Howard’s news conference announcing the charges, some critics called for officers to walk off the beat -- and rumors began to circulate on social media.
-But the Atlanta Police Department said repeatedly throughout the day that reports about officers resigning by the dozen were inaccurate.

-Later in the evening, Jason Segura, president of the International Brotherhood of Police Officers Local 623, told Fox News that Atlanta officers were calling out, quitting or transferring to other jurisdictions.
-He said officers were concerned over a lack of due process since Rolfe was fired immediately after the shooting instead of being suspended, pending an investigation.
+Jason Segura, president of the International Brotherhood of Police Officers Local 623, said officers were concerned over a lack of due process since Rolfe was fired immediately after the shooting instead of being suspended, pending an investigation.

 Segura also accused the district attorney of having political motives for rushing the case.
 Click here for more on our top story.